udx/wp-stateless/readme.txt

 == Upgrade Notice ==

 = 3.0 =
-Before upgrading WP-Staless 3.0, please, make sure you tested it on your development environment.
+Before upgrading to WP-Staless 3.0, please, make sure you tested it on your development environment.

 == Changelog ==
 = 3.0 =